-Note that this formula does not contain an equal sign or refer to the result.
+Note that the formula does not contain an equal sign or refer to the result.
 The formula merely asks the question "What is the subtotal plus the tax?"
-QuickBase generates the answer and displays it in the formula field called Total.
+QuickBase generates the answer and displays it in the formula field called total.
 This process takes place within every record in the table.
-So if you have 25 records, QuickBase runs the formula within each record, generating 25 totals—one for each record.
+So if you have 25 records, QuickBase runs the formula for each record, generating the value for the total field in that record.

 You can use formulas to calculate mathematical amounts, as in the example.
 But that's just the tip of the iceberg.
 Formulas can do much more.
 For example, say that in that same invoice you only want QuickBase to generate a total if a staff member has made an entry in the Job Completed Date field.
 No problem.
 Or perhaps you'd like QuickBase to automatically populate your Salesperson field based on a selection a user makes in the Territory field.

 This topic tells you how to perform these feats and do even more.
-By the way, you're not limited to using formulas within a field.
-You can also use them to help you design custom reports or queries.
 Read on to learn about what goes into a formula, then see how to construct your own.

 You construct a formula using some or all of the following building blocks: